Rex Express lovo

 Bomaderry, NSW

 Tuck into casual street food with an ‘Indigenous Twist’ at Mirritya Mundya in the beautiful Shoalhaven area.
-Owners, Amelia and Dwayne Bannon-Harrison cook up classic meals with Indigenous ingredients and cultural culinary techniques.
-Mirritya Mundya (meaning hungry blackfish in the Ngarrigu language group of South Australia) includes an enticing array of dining options, including a bakery, pop-up dinner events with exciting themed degustations, group function packages and cooking workshops.
-The owners aim to educate the public about their native backgrounds through eating locally sourced food.
+Owners Amelia and Dwayne Bannon-Harrison deliver classic meals with Indigenous ingredients and cultural culinary techniques.
+Mirritya Mundya (meaning hungry blackfish in the Ngarrigu language group of South Australia) offers an enticing array of dining options, including a bakery, pop-up dinner events with exciting themed degustations, group function packages, and cooking workshops.
+The owners aim to educate the public about their culture and people through locally sourced food.
 Try the mouth-wateringly good Mundya (blackfish) tacos, a Sarsaparilla brisket burger or Robbie’s Lamb and Emu pie.
 With rotating menu items and openings, keep an eye on their Instagram or website for what’s on.

 Bush Cafe head chef Kevin Murray.
 Image: Bush Cafe